 Federal regulations allow financial aid officers to request verification of any data item reported on the FAFSA.
 During review of the FAFSA application, we may request additional data items that are not required for federal verification.
-We may also request data items for students who have not been selected by the federal government for verification.
-We refer to this as institutional verification.
+We may also request data items for students (and their parents) who were not selected by the federal government.
+We refer this as institutional verification.

 If you have been selected to verify certain items from your FAFSA, a message will be posted to your MYLMU account and the additional requirements posted as missing items.
 You must submit these items before we can complete review of your aid application and provide you with your financial aid award.
 Below are common examples: